 Can I make these scones with self-raising flour?

-Yes, just replace the plain flour and the baking powder in the recipe with 360g of self-raising flour
+Yes, just replace the plain flour and the baking powder in the recipe with 360g of self-raising flour.
+My preferred brands (in the UK) are either the Doves Farm Organic white self-raising flour, or the McDougalls supreme sponge self-raising flour.

-Yes, they’ll have a slightly less spongey texture but you can replace the eggs in the recipe with an extra 75ml (1/4 cup plus 1 tbsp) of milk.
+Yes, they’ll have a slightly less spongey texture but you can make this recipe without eggs.
+To do this, replace the eggs in the recipe with an extra 75ml (1/4 cup plus 1 tbsp) of milk.

 - 360 g (3 cups) plain flour * (all-purpose flour)